|

 No one enjoys paying taxes!
 Putting emotions aside, there are several practical financial reasons for choosing to complete a 1031 exchange, such as; (1) consolidation or diversification of investments; (2) greater appreciation and leverage opportunities; (3) increased cash flow; (4) relocation of investments; and (5) exchanging low basis property for high basis property.
 A taxpayer should consider the money they are not paying in taxes as an interest free loan from the government to help them build wealth.
 1031 Exchange Specialists, Inc. (1031 ESI) can provide expert guidance when deciding whether a 1031 exchange is the best tax savings tool for the taxpayer.

 A taxpayer who chooses not to complete a Section 1031 exchange may be subject to numerous federal, state and local taxes.
 If the property being sold is held less than one year, the gain on the sale of the property is taxed federally at ordinary income tax rates, and although constantly changing, may potentially fall in the high thirty percentile.
-If the property is held more than one year, the gain on the sale of the property is taxed at the federal capital gains rate, currently at fifteen percent.
+If the property is held more than one year, the gain on the sale of the property is taxed at the federal capital gains rate.
 If the property being sold was a depreciable property, the portion of the gain resulting from the depreciation deduction is federally taxed at a twenty-five percent rate or at ordinary income tax rates, depending on the asset.
-In many instances, the sale of a property may affect the calculation of Alternate Minimum Taxes (AMT) for a taxpayer.
-These "tax preference" items are generally taxed by the federal government at a rate of twenty-six to twenty-eight percent.
-Let's also not forget our State and local governments, who, for the most part, do not have fixed capital gains rates and impose taxes at their respective ordinary income tax rates.
+In many instances, the sale of a property may affect the calculation of Alternate Minimum Taxes (AMT) for a taxpayer Let's also not forget our State and local governments, who, for the most part, do not have fixed capital gains rates and impose taxes at their respective ordinary income tax rates.
 1031 Exchange Specialists, Inc. (1031 ESI) can assist the taxpayer in evaluating their tax liability when a 1031 exchange is not utilized.

 The role of the Qualified Intermediary, as provided in the Regulations, cannot be that of a disqualified person or an agent of the taxpayer for purposes of a tax-deferred exchange.
 A disqualified person or agent is one who has acted as the taxpayer's employee, attorney, accountant, investment banker or broker, or real estate agent or broker in the two years prior to the exchange, related parties and other beneficial interests.
 In order to meet the requirements of the Regulation and have a successful exchange, the Qualified Intermediary must (1) enter into an Exchange Agreement with the taxpayer whereby the taxpayer's rights to receive, pledge, borrow, or otherwise obtain the benefits of money or other property are expressly limited; (2) be assigned the sales and purchase agreements for the relinquished property and replacement property, with written notification of the assignment to all parties to those agreements; and (3) hold the net sale proceeds in its account or with a qualified escrow or trust.
 1031 Exchange Specialists, Inc. (1031 ESI) will ensure every aspect of the taxpayer's 1031 exchange meets the requirements of the regulation.